Chi-Time/Space-Invaders-Phaser/Space Invaders/Simple GDD.md

 -  **enemyBullet : object** - *This variable will be used to control a specific bullet defined above.
 The bullet will be set that it is an enemy bullet.*
 -  **enemyBulletGroup : object** - *This variable will be used to control the group of enemy bullet's which the enemies can fire.*
 -  **enemyGroup : object** - *This variable will be used to control the enemy group as a whole.
 This allows for interaction with it's movement, death, respawn etc.*

-As well as these variables the game will also have a series of functions to delegate control and handle events throughout the game cycle.
-These are as follows:

--  **create** - *This function is responsible for creating any and all assets.
-It is called right after preload has finished.*

--  **InitGameDefaults** - *This function is responsible for setting all game values to their defaults.
-E.g. score, lives etc.*
--  **InitPhysics** - *This function is responsible for creating all required physics systems for the game.*
--  **InitGraphics** - *This function is responsible for creating all required sprite assets and graphics for the game.*
--  **InitObjects** - *This function is responsible for creating all required objects and groups for the game.*
--  **InitInput** - *This function is responsible for creating all required input listeners for the game.*
--  **InitEventHandlers** - *This function is responsible for creating all required event handlers such as movement delays etc.*
--  **InitAudio** - *This function is responsible for creating all required audio assets for the game.*
--  **InitUI** - *This function is responsible for creating all required UI elements and displaying them to the user.*

--  **update** - *This function is responsible for constantyl polling any and all changes for the game as they occur.*

--  **PollInput** - *This function is responsible for reading input and executing logic based upon it.*

 <a name="External Assets"></a>
 ## External Assets